BeyondMicroControl/AsciiCAD/docs/design.md

 ### Box

-Next to the ridgid but easy to match components, we need a more generic concept for a component, that does not rely on pre-defined outlooks of a component from the catalog.
+Next to the ridgid but easy to match components, we need alongside, a more generic concept for a component, that does not rely on pre-defined outlooks of a component from a deterministic catalog.
-- A box is defined by double-line wires only and that line is always closing a rectangular area.
+- A box is defined by double-line, and that line is always enclosing a rectangular area.
 - A box can have protrusions pointing inside or outside, as long as the entire rectangle outline is has a double line following the edges.
-- Optionally, a box can also contain a label obeying the same rules as for a component, only the total width of the
+- Optionally, a box can also contain a label obeying the same rules as for a component, with the only difference the label has to fit inside the enclosed rectangle.
+Since the role of boxes is not identified by a deterministic template (unlike components, where the shape defines component role and labels provide optional extra info), a box label has a higher determining factor as defines the role of the box, and some extra info if necessary.
+To leave ambiguity on the link between the box and its determining label, we chose by policy to validate

 ### Exterior Netline